SteitzTo/node-red-denon/README.md

 For my implementation i use the Denon AVR-Control Protocol.

-I think it works also wiht other Denon AVR Models.
+I think it works also with other Denon AVR Models.

 ----------------------------------------------------